 It is the right level if you have either:

-- studied formally for 240 hours plus additional independent learning
+- around 240 hours of formal study, alongside additional independent learning

 - good JLPT N3 level.